panda7789/docs.cs-cz/docs/framework/misc/code-access-security-policy-compatibility-and-migration.md

 ## <a name="errors-and-warnings"></a>Chyby a upozornění

-Zastaralé typy a členy vytvořit následující chybové zprávy při jejich použití.
-Všimněte si, že <xref:System.Security.Policy.Evidence?displayProperty=nameWithType> samotného typu není zastaralá.
+Zastaralé typy a členy vytváří při použití následující chybové zprávy.
+Všimněte si, <xref:System.Security.Policy.Evidence?displayProperty=nameWithType> že samotný typ není zastaralý.

-Upozornění kompilace:
+Upozornění při kompilaci:

 `warning CS0618: '<API Name>' is obsolete: 'This method is obsolete and will be removed in a future release of the .NET Framework.
 Please use <suggested alternate API>.
 See <link> for more information.'`

-Výjimka za běhu:
+Běhová výjimka:

 <xref:System.NotSupportedException>: `This method uses CAS policy, which has been obsoleted by the .NET Framework.
 In order to enable CAS policy for compatibility reasons, please use the <NetFx40_LegacySecurityPolicy> configuration switch.
 Please see <link> for more information.`

 <a name="migration"></a>

-## <a name="migration-replacement-for-obsolete-calls"></a>Migrace: Nahrazení pro zastaralý volání
+## <a name="migration-replacement-for-obsolete-calls"></a>Migrace Náhrada pro zastaralá volání

-### <a name="determining-an-assemblys-trust-level"></a>Určení úroveň důvěryhodnosti sestavení
+### <a name="determining-an-assemblys-trust-level"></a>Určení úrovně důvěryhodnosti sestavení

-Zásady CAS z se často používá k určení sestavení nebo doména aplikace oprávnění sada udělení oprávnění nebo úroveň důvěryhodnosti.
-Rozhraní .NET Framework 4 zveřejňuje následující užitečné vlastnosti, které není potřeba řešit zásady zabezpečení:
+Zásada CAS se často používá k určení sady oprávnění pro udělení oprávnění nebo domény aplikace nebo úrovně důvěryhodnosti. .NET Framework 4 zpřístupňuje následující užitečné vlastnosti, které nepotřebují vyřešit zásady zabezpečení:

 - <xref:System.Reflection.Assembly.PermissionSet%2A?displayProperty=nameWithType>